Doraemon: Nobita and the Windmasters: Plot

 The film opens with a mysterious tomb in a faraway land being opened by Storm Villagers, two strange spheres and the spirit of Uranda, former shaman of the village, are set free.
 Uranda then possesses the body of a wolf.
 The orange sphere ends up in Suneo's house.
 When it opens, a typhoon creature is set free.
 Suneo attempts to capture it with no success.

 Meanwhile, Nobita is eating ice cream on his way back home but the typhoon snatches it and drops it on Gian.
 Due to this he becomes angry at Nobita and he tries to beat him up but he gets thrown into a trash can by the typhoon.
 The cyclone then follows Nobita to his house while Suneo still aims to capture it.
 Nobita thinks Doraemon brought it out and thinks its annoying after it messes with him several times.

-Doraemon deduces that it is a mini typhoon, all the while it creates a mess in Nobita's room, Nobita decides to name it "Fuko" due to it being a girl, Fuko then ends up making a mess in the kitchen and annoys Nobita's mom who tells him to not keep any pets in the house.
+Doraemon deduces that it is a mini typhoon, all the while it creates a mess in Nobita's room, Nobita decides to name it "Fūko" due to it being a girl, Fūko then ends up making a mess in the kitchen and annoys Nobita's mom who tells him to not keep any pets in the house.
 Nobita still wants to keep it and makes its appearance like a doll in a manga using the Free-Size Toy Camera.
 He then takes it to Shizuka to show her it, but the odd cyclone runs away after getting scolded by Nobita for blowing Shizuka's skirt up.
-When Nobita had given up hope of finding Fuko, she flies back to him.
-Suneo attempts to capture Fuko again upon seeing here again but fails.
+When Nobita had given up hope of finding Fūko, she flies back to him.
+Suneo attempts to capture Fūko again upon seeing here again but fails.

 Doraemon then finds out its food is hot air and narrowly evades it from being found out by Nobita's mother.
-Suneo then asks Gian for help in catching Fuko.
+Suneo then asks Gian for help in catching Fūko.
 Doraemon use the Anywhere Door to a wide space but get accidentally taken to the Wind Village.
 There they discover different types of creatures and save a girl from falling to their deaths, Gian and Suneo also wind up into the village taking down two storm villagers in the process who fly upon seeing more Wind Villagers.
 They then make friends with Temujin, his family and his friends.
-Suneo still tries to capture Fuuko while even Gian abandons him in doing so.
+Suneo still tries to capture Fūko while even Gian abandons him in doing so.